 Resorts are beautiful, luxurious getaways we love to visit year after year.
 Ever wonder what keeps them just so grand?
 You guessed it.
-Part of the upkeep of timeshare resorts is divided between all of the owners.
+Part of the upkeep of vacation ownership is divided between all of the owners.
 Maintenance fees are required dues that owners pay to maintain the resort.
 They go towards employee wages, upkeep, and renovations.

 Needless to say, these fees are an important part of regular maintenance that keeps the resort going.
 Would you want to be an owner at a resort that is dirty, has poor customer service or outdated amenities?
 We’d hope not!
 You can think of timeshare maintenance fees as the upkeep of a vacation home, except they are less expensive, and a timeshare company handles the maintenance of the property for you.

 How Much Are Maintenance Fees?

-Depending on your resort and your unit, timeshare fees vary widely.
-Keep in mind, every timeshare owner at every resort pays maintenance fees.
+Depending on your resort and your unit, fees vary widely.
+Keep in mind every owner at every resort pays maintenance fees.
 That means the associated costs are divided among all owners, which means you are actually paying less.
 Every few years, ARDA releases reports on the timeshare industry, the cost of ownership, and more.
-According to ARDA’s 2019 State of the Industry Report, the average annual maintenance fees are up to $1000.
+According to ARDA’s 2022 State of the Industry Report, the average maintenance fee per interval is $1,120.

 The due date for maintenance fees also varies by developer.
-The most common billing period for fees is annually, but other resorts may require them to be paid monthly, quarterly or even biannually.
-When considering a timeshare, it’s important to know when your fees will be due so you can be prepared and get the most out of your vacation ownership.
+Most of these are annual maintenance fees but other resorts may require them to be paid monthly, quarterly, or even bi-annually.
+When considering becoming an owner, it’s important to know when your fees will be due so you can be prepared and get the most out of your vacation ownership.
 Generally, fees are due at the beginning of the year or around the time of your use year.
 Check your contract to see exactly when they are due.
 Failing to pay your maintenance fees can result in some unpleasant situations as an owner.

 Unit Upgrades and Maintenance

 Just like owning a car or a house, a timeshare requires maintenance.
 Every year you have costs associated with caring for your home and automobile.
-This concept also applies to timeshares.
-Maintenance fees cover the cost of upgrades to your unit, for example: new appliances, new beds, lighting fixture and air conditioning servicing just to name a few.
+This concept also applies to vacation ownership.
+Maintenance fees cover the cost of upgrades to your unit, for example, new appliances, new beds, lighting fixtures, and air conditioning servicing, just to name a few.
 Of all the benefits timeshare owners pay for, this is definitely one many timeshare owners understand the significance of.

 In addition to these factors, maintenance fees are also used during emergency situations.
 If your resort is affected by inclement weather, it can be repaired using the maintenance fees you’ve already paid.
 This means when serious weather strikes, owners aren’t asked to pay even more to cover the damages.